Foton Smart Smurf E7

-The Foton Smart Smurf E7 and the shorter Foton Smart Smurf E5 is an electric light, commercial 4/5-door van designed and produced by the Chinese automaker Foton Motor since 2022.
+The Foton Smart Smurf E7 and the shorter Foton Smart Smurf E5 is a battery electric light commercial 4/5-door van designed and produced by the Chinese automaker Foton Motor since 2022.

 Overview

-The Smart Smurf E5 and E7 was launched in China on June 1, 2022.
-The Smart Smurf E5 and E7 is an fully electric urban logistics van by Foton, specially designed for the needs of urban logistics and distribution.
+The Smart Smurf E7 and E5 was launched in China on June 1, 2022.
+The Smart Smurf E7 and E5 is an fully electric urban logistics van by Foton, specially designed for the needs of urban logistics and distribution.

 Specifications

 The Smart Smurf E7 has two CATL supplied battery variants with 48.36kWh and 38.64kWh capacity respectively supporting a range of 341 km and 290 km.
 The Smart Smurf E5 has a 38.64kWh battery and a range of 321 km.

 JMC E-Lushun

 The JMC E-Lushun by Jiangling Motors is a rebadged variant of the Foton Smart Smurf E7.
 Launched in November 2022 for the 2023 model year, It features a 41.86 kW battery by CATL and ABS plus EBD.
-The electric motor has an maximum output of 110 kW and 225N·m of torque with the top speed being 90 km/h.
+The electric motor has a maximum output of 110 kW and 225N·m of torque with the top speed being 90 km/h.
 Maximum CLTC range is 270 km.